 PROJECTS

-RIMOWA in Seoul
+RIMOWA Event in Seoul

 OMAR AFRIDI ‘Primitive Tech’

-OBSCURA store in Dosan
+OBSCURA Store in Dosan

-OBSCURA store in Seoungsu
+OBSCURA Store in Seoungsu

 PRESS